corngk/bigdata/Hadoop.md

 ### Summary
 Congratulations!
 You have successfully installed a single node Hadoop 2.10.1 cluster in your Ubuntu subsystem of Windows 10.
 It’s relatively easier as we don’t need to download or compile/build native Hadoop libraries.

-BTW, WSL is not a virtual machine however it provides you almost the same experience as you would have in a native Linux system.
+WSL is not a virtual machine however it provides you better experience as you would have in a native Linux system running on top of Windows 10 without worries about virtual machine.

 Happy coding!